 The Student Counselling Centre is available to students registered with the University of Leeds.
 We're open all year round except weekends, bank holidays, Christmas and New Year.
 Our services include drop-ins and initial consultations, face-to-face and online counselling, groups and workshops, meditation, a self-help library and self-help resources including downloadable MP3s.

-While you are waiting for an Initial Consultation you can download this information on what other resources are available to you
+While you are waiting for an appointment you can download this information on what other resources are available to you

 If you need help or advice before you get an appointment you can look at: